 Bring the flavors of Louisiana to your door with my mouthwatering crawfish étouffée.
 Featuring tender crawfish smothered in an aromatic Cajun stew, it makes an easy and cozy dinner.
 Watch the video below to see how I make it in my kitchen.

 Once boiling, reduce the heat to a simmer.
-After 5 minutes, add the crawfish and cook everything together for 5-10 minutes, or until the etouffee has thickened.
+After 5 minutes, add the crawfish and cook everything together for 5 minutes or until the etouffee has thickened.

-Remove off the heat and serve immediately.
+Remove from the heat and serve immediately with rice or French bread.

 Video